briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 I incorporated many ideas from his book into my system, like focusing on projects, organizing by project and life areas, his summarization tips, and project checklist ideas.

 > Your job as a notetaker is to preserve the notes you’re taking on the things you discover in such a way that they can survive the journey into the future.
-That way your excitement and enthusiasm for your kledge builds over time instead of fading away
+That way your excitement and enthusiasm for your knowledge builds over time instead of fading away

-> What’s the point of king something if it doesn’t positively impact anyone, not even yourself?
+> What’s the point of knowing something if it doesn’t positively impact anyone, not even yourself?

 [Read my full summary here]([[building a second brain]])